WHK-Huake/LCDBNet/README.md

 Our paper has been accepted by KBS.

-Our code is coming soon.
+Our pretrained model is coming soon.

 ## Environment
 * Python